liuhaoran124578/MAP/README.md

 ## 📰 News

+- **[2025-11-25]** ⚡ **W8A8 Quantization Support**: Added SmoothQuant implementation with custom Triton kernels.
+You can now quantize 32B+ models to INT8 for efficient inference on limited VRAM.
 - **[2025-11-25]** 🚀 **1st Place Solution (tascj)** reproduction is now fully supported!
     - Features: Qwen2.5/3 & GLM-4 backbones, OffloadAdam optimizer, and robust evaluation (MAP@3).
     - Integrated **SwanLab** for experiment tracking.